What Happens to Your Body When You Don't Drink Enough Water

 Water is super important for good health and, really, it helps with everything.
 Since about 60% of the human body is actually water, it needs to maintain hydration levels to fuel cells and keep the brain and body functioning.

-And while you can get water both from foods (especially those with high water content, such as cucumbers, watermelon, bell peppers and tomatoes) and, of course, from a glass, many of us aren't drinking nearly enough daily—or are even drinking dehydrating sources, like sugar-sweetened beverages and booze, which can strip the body of hydration too.
-(Beyond slowing down intoxication, that's another reason why it's smart to pair an alcoholic beverage with a glass of water.)
+You can stay hydrated by drinking water and certain foods can also help you stay hydrated, especially those with a high water content, such as cucumbers, watermelon, bell peppers and tomatoes.
+However, many of us aren't drinking nearly enough daily and are even drinking dehydrating sources, like sugar-sweetened beverages and booze, which can strip the body of hydration too.

 Read more: How Water and Health Are Connected

 When dehydrated, you might notice your energy levels plummet, as water helps keep your mind alert and the body balanced.
 If you're not drinking enough during the day, that afternoon slump will hit even harder, and you might feel too tired to continue on with work or make it to your evening workout.
 Keep a water bottle on hand to remind you to consistently drink throughout the day.